-TL;DR: A branded QR code incorporates your brand colors, logo, and visual identity into the code design.
-To create one: (1) choose a QR code generator with customization features, (2) select your brand colors for foreground and background, (3) customize the pattern and corner styles, (4) add your logo to the center, and (5) test scannability before printing.
-Branded codes generate more scans than generic ones because they look intentional and professional.
+TL;DR: A branded QR code uses your brand colors, logo, and design style instead of the default black-and-white grid.
+To create one: (1) pick a QR code generator with customization, (2) set your brand colors for foreground and background, (3) customize the pattern and corner styles, (4) add your logo to the center, and (5) test before printing.
+Branded codes tend to get more scans because they look intentional.

 Table of Contents

-That little black-and-white square on your packaging?
-It’s probably the only part of your design you haven’t branded yet.
-Here’s how to fix that — and why it’s easier than you’d expect.
+That black-and-white square on your packaging is probably the only part of your design you haven’t branded.
+Here’s how to change that.

 What is a Branded QR Code?